Harman Kardon Onyx Studio 4 Review

 The Harman Kardon Onyx Studio 4 provides good performance in a battery powered package that can easily be moved around your home.
 If you're tired of wearing headphones while you cook and clean, this speaker is an inexpensive way to fill your home with sound.

-As you can see in the table above, the Studio 4 was the lowest scorer in our testing.
+The Studio 4 was the lowest scorer in our testing.
 However, its low price and functionality still make it a good deal.

 We used a number of different tests to determine those scores.
 You can read about how the Studio 4 faired in all those tests below.